5 Javascript and SEO Myths

 Myth #2: Webmasters Should Block Crawlers From Reading JS

 The first step to using Javascript to drive traffic is making it accessible.
-The team at Moz admits that some people block search engines from crawling Javascript code accidentaly and others try to do it strategically to make the site easier to read.
+The team at Moz admits that some people block search engines from crawling Javascript code accidentally and others try to do it strategically to make the site easier to read.

 In theory, if Google’s crawlers focus primarily on the HTML, they should have a general idea about the content and site layout to help rank the pages properly.
 However, this may be not true.
 There are multiple reasons Google needs to access Javascript, including: